Educational Special Programs

-Beatrix, Spearwood Primary School Head Girl, speaking during the City Of Cockburn ANZAC Youth Parade on Friday 28th April, 2017.
+Spearwood Primary School student leaders, laying a wreath during the City Of Cockburn ANZAC Youth Parade.

-Learning Support Coordinators (LSC) are appointed by the Department of Education to support classroom teachers to develop, implement and monitor learning plans for individual and groups of students with disabilities or learning difficulties and support the needs of students where academic extension is necessary.
+Learning Support Coordinators (LSC) support classroom teachers to develop, implement and monitor learning plans for individual and groups of students with disabilities or learning difficulties and support the needs of students where academic extension is necessary.

-Over the years links have been made with the Centre for Inclusive Schooling who support teachers, education assistants and parents who are working with students who may have difficulties ranging from hearing loss to autism, mental health issues, intellectual disabilities, physical disabilities, learning difficulties or for whom English is an additional language.
+We have a strong partnership with the Centre for Inclusive Schooling who support teachers, education assistants and parents who are working with students who may have difficulties ranging from hearing loss to autism, mental health issues, intellectual disabilities, physical disabilities, learning difficulties or for whom English is an additional language.
 The Learning Support Co-ordinator also works closely with the Aboriginal and Indigenous Education Officer in the school to ensure Aboriginal students’ educational needs are being addressed.

-The Learning LSC works closely with teachers and the school psychologist to develop Individual Education and Behaviour Management Plans so that the needs of individual students can be met and that they are in the best interests of all students.
+The LSC works closely with teachers and the school psychologist to develop Individual Education and Behaviour Management Plans so that the needs of individual students can be met.

 Parents with concerns about their child’s performance should, in the first instance, speak with their child’s class teacher.
-The class teacher may then suggest the involvement of our Learning Support Coordinator, Mrs Sally Piotrowski.
+The class teacher may then suggest the involvement of our Learning Support Coordinator, Mrs Tracey Irving.

 Our School Chaplain, Mrs Coral Atkins started at Spearwood in July 2016.
-She works at Spearwood three days per fortnight on Wednesdays and alternate Fridays.
+She works at Spearwood two days per week on Mondays and Wednesdays.
 Coral works with teachers in class developing resilience with programs such as Aussie Optimism.